 - 1. Approval of the subject request would be consistent with the specific purpose and intent of KCC 20.36.010. - 2.
 Approval of the subject request would be consistent with policy E-101 of the King County Comprehensive Plan. - 3.
 Of the points recommended, the subject request meets the mandatory criteria of KCC 20.36.100 as indicated:

 Open space resources

 Buffer to public or current use classified land 3

 Forest stewardship land 5

-Significant plant of ecological site 0

 Significant wildlife or salmonid habitat 5

-Special animal site 0

-Surface water quality buffer 0
+Surface water quality buffer 5

 Watershed protection area 5

-TOTAL 18 points
+TOTAL 23 points

 PUBLIC BENEFIT RATING